 As we’ve sat here on the veranda, we’ve had a few new experiences we are excited to share today.
-One was the appearance of Mr. Monitor Lizard who seldom makes an comes out of his hovel to see us and he offered us a special treat as shown in today’s photos.
+One was the appearance of Mr. Monitor Lizard, who seldom makes comes out from his hovel to see us, and he offered us a special treat as shown in today’s photos.

 |He was scanning the garden looking for possible food sources.|

 There was no way to get the eggs to him without breaking them.
 So we tossed him 10 eggs.
-As the shells broke the contents remained in many of the shell fragments and he devoured each and every morsel including eating many of the nutrient-rich shells.
+As the shells broke, the contents remained in many shell fragments, and he devoured each morsel, including eating many of the nutrient-rich shells.

 |Over a period of several minutes, Tom tossed several eggs his way.
 He seemed very pleased licking the eggs out of the broken shells.|

 With warthog Basket in the garden at the same time, earlier we’d tossed him some bones left from Tom’s rib dinner at Jabula.
 Here I go, saying we give them leftovers!!!
 Hypocritical?
 No.